Neuroscience Degree Possibilities

 - Special education assistant

-Think neuroscience might be for you?
-Consider earning your bachelor’s degree in neuroscience at North Central College’s School of Arts and Sciences, where you'll exceed your personal best as you prepare for a career in neuroscience.
+Think a neuroscience major might be for you?
+Consider earning your bachelor’s degree in neuroscience at North Central College’s School of Arts and Sciences, where you'll exceed your personal best as you prepare for a career path in neuroscience.

 You’ll work closely with faculty members and conduct your own original research.
 You may participate in North Central’s Summer Undergraduate Research Program and present your findings at local, regional and national conferences.
 You might also join Nu Rho Psi, the international honor society in neuroscience.

 Lauren Ford works with North Central College’s marketing and communications office.
 An award-winning writer, she also runs her own communications firm, serving a variety of not-for-profit organizations across the United States.
 She earned her bachelor’s degree from Connecticut College and her master’s degree from the University of Chicago.